shunny2/RunAndGun/README.md

 ## About Run and Gun
 Clone of the Metal Slug game developed at unity.\
-Currently, the game has 2 stages.
+Currently, the game has 1 stage.

+Game link available at: https://shunny2.github.io/run-and-gun/

 ## Technologies